shirsig/aux-addon/README.md

 ## Core Features

 ### General
-* Completely independent replacement for the blizzard interface.
+* Completely independent replacement for the Blizzard interface.
 * Elegant look based on the retail addOn TSM.
 * Many convenient shortcuts.
-* Convenient access to the unaltered blizzard interface.
+* Convenient access to the unaltered Blizzard interface.

 ### Search
 * Automatic scanning of all pages for a query.